New Teaching Assistant Training and Evaluation Program (TATEP)

 University-Level TA Training

 New TAs’ attendance at the Center for Teaching Excellence (CTE) Teaching Assistant Institute (TAI) is mandatory.
-TAs whose first teaching assignment is for the new academic year and TAs who have not previously completed TA training are required to attend the TA Institute on the date assigned to their college by the Office of Graduate and Professional Studies.
+TAs whose first teaching assignment is for the new academic year and TAs who have not previously completed TA training are required to attend the TA Institute on the date assigned to their college by the Graduate and Professional School.
 The TA Institute is offered twice a year, once each fall and spring semester.
 By the twelfth class day in the fall and spring semesters, departments will enter all TAs employed by their department in the TATEP Compliance System.
 Records will be compared with the list of students who attended the TA Institute.
-Departments will be notified by the Office of Graduate and Professional Studies of students who are out of compliance.
+Departments will be notified by the Graduate and Professional School of students who are out of compliance.
 Departments wishing to offer training through their department-level TA training program equivalent to the TAI may apply for a “Request for Teaching Assistant Institute Waiver”.
 Approval for waivers is granted by the CTE for a three-year period.
 Departments must reapply for a waiver every three years.
 Departments are required to submit a syllabus outlining the departmental training program for new TAs, as well as copies of training materials for new TAs.
-For more information on the training of TAs, including training dates and requirements, please contact firstname.lastname@example.org.
+For more information on the training of TAs, including training dates and requirements, please contact email@example.com.

 Discipline Specific TA Training